Predicting Comfort of Flame Resistant Clothing

 This article originally appeared in the June 2012 issue of Occupational Health & Safety.

-Scott Margolin is the Vice President of Technical Sales at Tyndale Company, Inc. (800-356-3433), an industry-leading manufacturer, distributor, and service provider of arc-rated flame resistant clothing since 1981.
-With more than 25 years of FR industry experience, he has traveled globally to share his research and learnings on flash fire, arc flash, and combustible dust hazards to improve worker safety and the fibers, fabrics, and garments that protect against these hazards.
-Visit www.TyndaleUSA.com or blog.TyndaleUSA.com for more information and to learn about how Tyndale is Proud to Protect workers across the country.
+Scott Margolin is the Vice President of Technical for Tyndale Company, Inc. (800-356-3433), an industry-leading manufacturer and distributor of arc-rated flame resistant (AR/FR) clothing since 1981.
+With more than 25 years of FR industry experience, Scott has traveled globally to share his research and learnings on flash fire, arc flash, and thermal hazards.
+He is committed to improving worker safety and increasing understanding of the fibers, fabrics, and garments that protect against these hazards.
+Visit www.TyndaleUSA.com for more information and to learn about how Tyndale is Proud to Protect workers across the country.